dirtydenny/regex-email-qualifier/gist-regexemail.md

 + \d: matches any digit character, equivalent to the character class [0-9].
 + `\.`: matches a literal dot character.

-Both character escapes are used inside square brackets ([]) to create character classes that match specific sets of characters. \d is used in the character class [\da-z\.-] to match digits, and `\.` is used in the last part of the regular expression to match a literal dot character in the TLD (top level domain).
+Both character escapes are used inside square brackets ([ ]) to create character classes that match specific sets of characters. \d is used in the character class [\da-z\.-] to match digits, and `\.` is used in the last part of the regular expression to match a literal dot character in the TLD (top level domain).

 In addition,there is also a backslash escape `(\)` before the hyphen character (-) in the first two character classes: [a-z0-9_\.-] and [\da-z\.-].
 This is because the hyphen character has a special meaning inside square brackets, where it is used to define a range of characters.
-In our examples above in 'a-z' it can be spoken as "a to z"; however, the hyphen after the escape refers to the literal character.
+In our examples above, 'a-z' can be spoken as "a to z"; however, the hyphen after the escape refers to the literal dash - character.
 Therfore, it is treated as a literal character and included in the character class.
 ## Author

-After running an E-Commerce tire store for ten year
+With a distinguished career in Sales and Management and an known talent for computers, I was asked to lead my company's new online department.
+After a long online career where I learned a lot about Ecommerce and ux, I have now embarked on journey to get on the make the applications and websites people use.
+Visit my repo on Github at [dirtydenny](https://github.com/dirtydenny/).
+If you’d like to add to this repo or please contact me directly at dallen7@socal.rr.com.